Early Childhood Education MEd

-Coursework Required for Admission Consideration: Prerequisites for admission to the Early Childhood Education M.Ed. program include courses taken at the undergraduate or graduate level with a grade of "C" or better earned in the following areas:
+Coursework Required for Admission Consideration: Prerequisites for admission to the Early Childhood Education MEd program include at least one course (3 credits) taken at the undergraduate or graduate level with a grade of "C" or better earned in the following areas:

-- At least two courses (or 6 credits) in mathematics, excluding basic or remedial courses below the 1000 level.
+- Math (cannot be basic or remedial courses below the 1000 level)

 A prerequisite evaluation is conducted upon receipt of the application and all official transcripts.
 All required prerequisites must be fulfilled before an applicant is eligible for admission.

 Bachelor's Degree in Discipline/Related Discipline: A bachelor's degree is required.
 A minimum GPA of 3.0 on a 4.0 scale is expected.

 International applicants should also submit an official document that validates completion and conferral of a degree, diploma and/or certificate.
 While not required, international applicants are encouraged to submit transcript(s) to the World Education Services (WES) for evaluation.

 Statement of Goals: In 500 to 1,000 words, outline your interest in seeking a master’s degree with a specific focus on the career to which you aspire, your interests, and your academic and job-related experiences that are relevant to the program.

 Applicants who earned their baccalaureate degree from an institution where the language of instruction was other than English, with the exception of those who subsequently earned a master’s degree at a U.S. institution, must report scores for a standardized test of English that meet these minimums: